SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 To maintain for backwards compatibility and not force migrations on users, we need to support multiple versions of the core-service in parallel.

-This boils down to two concerns, supporting multiple metadata versions for the metadata in the repository, and supporting multiple versions of the core service API.
+This boils down to two concerns, supporting multiple metadata versions for the metadata in the repository, and supporting multiple versions of the core service API to allow backwards compatibility of the interface.

 ## Multiple Metadata Versions

-This section is about how to deal with changes in how renku stores its internal metadata (in `.renku/`).
+This section is about how to deal with changes in how renku stores its internal metadata (in `.renku/`) and breaking changes to the metadata format.

 ### Problem

 We sometimes have to change how we store metadata internally in renku.
 This can be big changes like switching from the *.yml based approach of storing metadata to the database based approach that is being introduced in 1.0.0, or minor changes like adding new fields to entities.